 NIH will consider requests for other exceptions to the policy and will determine if there is adequate justification to approve an exception.
 Most exceptions are expected to be site-specific, that is, the exception to single IRB review will be made for a particular site, but all other sites conducting the same protocol will rely on the single IRB.

-No. Exceptions to the NIH single IRB policy are automatic when local IRB review is required by federal, tribal, or state law/regulation/policy.
-The specific law/regulation/policy should be cited in the grant application/contract proposal’s single IRB plan.
+Exceptions to the NIH single IRB policy are automatic when local IRB review is required by federal, tribal, or state law/regulation/policy.
+However, the specific law/regulation/policy should be cited in the grant application/contract proposal’s single IRB plan.
 Exceptions will only be made for the site(s) affected by the state law/regulation/policy; other sites not affected by the state law/regulation/policy will be expected to rely on the single IRB.

 No. Research involving Tribal Nations has an automatic exception, but this should be noted in the grant application/contract proposal’s single IRB plan.
 However, if a Tribal Nation wishes to use the designated single IRB, they may do so.